Frontify/fondue/packages/components/MIGRATING.md

     -   _required_ - The `Dialog.Root` wraps all other subcomponents and handles the dialog state and modality.

+        -   The `modality` prop was replaced by `modal` and is now a boolean.

     -   _required_ - The `Dialog.Trigger` is used to pass in a component to trigger the dialog.

     -   _required_ - The `Dialog.Content` is the container appearing when the dialog is Visible